igogo-x86/HexRaysPyTools/readme.md

 ![img][virtual_functions]

 * Types with _ITALIC_ font are got as `void *` arguments and are not used in shape recognition.

+* Field's names are editable by double click

 __Finalize__ - opens window with editable C-like declaration and assigns new type to all scanned variabled.